 Most herbal remedies are safe; in fact, in most cases they have few or no side effects.
-They are a natural alternative to treating conditions.
+They are a natural alternative to treating conditions and have been used for thousands of years.
 While many herbal remedies are safe, it is important to understand that there are some risks involved in using them.
+Any medicine – herbal or otherwise – has the potential to have adverse effects (or side effects).
+Herbal remedies contain active ingredients and may interact with other medicines or cause side-effects.
+Don’t start taking any herbal remedies without speaking to your GP or pharmacist first.
+It’s also important not to stop taking any prescribed medicine without speaking to your GP, and not to exceed the recommended dose of herbal medicines.
 In order to be safe, follow these guidelines when using herbal remedies.

 - Interactions between herbal remedies and prescription drugs can occur.
 Read the directions that come with any pre-made herbal remedies that you buy.

 - Do not stop taking prescription drugs unless you first check with your doctor.
 Some prescriptions are necessary in keeping certain problems under control, such as heart disease and high blood pressure.